Content Standards (California)

 Light brown paper (pre-cut so the dimensions are smaller than the cardboard)

 With simple beginnings in the pre-Islamic period, Arabic script developed rapidly after the rise of Islam into not only a writing system but also an art form.
-The writing and reading of Arabic has a central role in Islam.
-Because the revelations of God to Muhammad were in Arabic, it became the language of Islam and has a central role in the religion.
-In the first chapter of the Koran, God is described as “most generous, teaching by the pen” (96/3-4), and God is often described in Islamic poetry as the eternal calligrapher.
-Because of its religious significance, and perhaps because of an early Islamic prohibition against the depiction of animals and people, Arabic script took on an important role as decoration.
+Because the revelations of God to Muhammad were in Arabic, it became the language of Islam and the reading and writing of Arabic play a central role in the religion.
+In the first chapter of the Qur’an, God is described as “most generous, teaching by the pen” (96/3-4), and God is often described in Islamic poetry as the eternal calligrapher.

 A kit’alar is a calligraphic work written on a rectangular piece of paper pasted onto a cardboard backing.
 Equal margins are left around the calligraphy in which the artist decorates with marbled paper (ebru) or illumination.
 A murrakkalar is a series of kit’alar attached together in an album that resembles an accordion.